 -

-Blaming the Victim: This happens when someone shifts the blame onto you, making you feel like you’re at fault for what they did.
+Blaming the Victim: This happens when the person responsible shifts the blame onto you, making you feel you’re at fault for what they did.

 -

-Eroded Trust in Reality: Over time, you start to depend on the manipulator for what’s "true," doubting your sense of reality.
+Eroded Trust in Reality: Over time, you depend on the manipulator for what’s "true," doubting your sense of reality.

 -